 All have 'sun-spangles,' aka lily pad shaped discoidal fracture inclusions.

-Three square thick Baltic amber and silver pendants.
+Two square thick Baltic amber and silver pendants.

 Round silver pendant with 7-based design.

 $25/each small round or square; $30/each large round or oval.